Snowflake

 Click on Create at the bottom right.

-Click On Next: Add Consumers on the bottom right to add the account you’d like to share the data with.
+- Click On Next: Add Consumers on the bottom right to add the account you want to share the data with.

-Under Account Type, select Full (don’t worry - this will grant read-only access!) and enter the appropriate account based on your region.
-If you cannot see your region here, please reach out to your Toplyne POC or on [email protected].
+- Under Account Type, select Full (don’t worry - this will grant read-only access!) and enter the appropriate account locator based on your region.
+If you cannot see your region here, please reach out to your Toplyne POC or to customer@toplyne.io.

 Region | Snowflake Account Locator |